vaadin/base-starter-flow-portlet/README.md

 Project to get started with a Vaadin 23.1+ application that is running inside a portlet in a Liferay 7 Portal.

 **Prime** Vaadin subscription is required for this starter project and for all the applications using Vaadin Portlet.
-You also need to have Java 8 or 11 installed.
+You also need to have Java 11 (or later) installed.

 Clone the repository and import the project to the IDE of your choice as a Maven project.

 The documentation for Vaadin Portlet support is available [here](https://vaadin.com/docs/latest/flow/integrations/portlet).

+## Project demo
+Run the following profile to automatically download and set up the Liferay bundle:

+`mvn clean package -Pdemo`

+Start the Liferay with your portlet:

+`mvn cargo:run`

-## Running the portlet under Liferay
+## Set up Liferay manually and running the portlet

 Before the portlet application can be run, it must be deployed to a [Liferay](https://www.liferay.com/downloads-community):